 While automation is a given in many industries, they share several common functions.
 However, each workflow has its own unique processes.
 Here are some of the workflow process examples used in some businesses.

 A home design workflow will allow designers to visualize and explain the design concepts to the owners easily.
 It is an interactive system, and a workflow simplifies the work for both stakeholders and customers.

 A simple architectural workflow example comprises the customer search based on home plan and cost, planning company details, engaging with the home planning company, developing architectural models, reviewing designs with a structural engineer and architect, finalizing the design with the building department, and submitting it to the customer.

-This healthcare workflow example provides clarity on workflows that manages serving patients, managing risks, front office administration works, and nurse and doctor works.
+These healthcare workflow examples provide clarity on workflows that manage serving patients, managing risks, front office administration works, and nurse and doctor work.

 A healthcare workflow example helps streamline healthcare processes to provide more efficient care to patients.
 It comprises fields such as patient registration, medical history file, physician file, technician and nurse procedures, pharmacy records, and final patient health file.

 Hospitality also uses workflows to better understand customer service.
 Having clear sample workflows ensures that the service provided meets the expected quality standards and that customer keeps coming back for more and recommend the hotel.